Skip to content

 What problem it solves

 Provides a flexible, local-first environment for organizing notes and knowledge using plain Markdown files, with a rich plugin ecosystem for customization.
+It solves the "data lock-in" problem of cloud-based note-taking apps by keeping all files as standard Markdown on your local disk.

 Where it fits in the stack

 AI & Knowledge — serves as a personal knowledge management tool that stores data locally as Markdown, fitting the privacy-first philosophy of the stack.
+It often acts as the primary interface for "thinking in public" and "thinking in private" within the homelab ecosystem.

 Typical use cases